Enter your ZIP to find local pros.

 Carrier offers three main tiers of air conditioning products to suit different performance and budget levels:

-• Performance Series: These mid-range models balance affordability with efficiency.
+• Performance Series: Mid-range models that balance affordability with efficiency.
 These units feature two-stage or single-stage compressors with SEER2 ratings generally up to about 17 to 18, and quieter operation than entry-level models.
+We recommend the Performance Series for most homeowners doing a full system replacement.
+It delivers meaningfully better comfort than the Comfort Series without the premium price of the Infinity.

-• Comfort Series: This series offers budget-friendly options with reliable performance.
-These single-stage units are great for homeowners upgrading from an older system or outfitting a rental property.
-They’re typically the loudest models with sound levels around 72 decibels or higher.
+• Comfort Series: Budget-friendly options with reliable performance.
+These single-stage units are a good fit for homeowners upgrading from an older system, outfitting a rental property, or working with a tighter budget.
+They’re typically the loudest models in the lineup, with sound levels around 72 decibels or higher.

-• Smart Thermostats: All of Carrier’s AC units are compatible with one of their smart thermostat options.
-Infinity is the only line that works with Infinity System Control, while Performance and Comfort series systems can pair with compatible ecobee smart thermostats.
+• Smart thermostats: All of Carrier’s AC units are compatible with one of their smart thermostat options.
+The Infinity series is the only line that works with the Infinity System Control, while Performance and Comfort series systems can pair with compatible ecobee smart thermostats.

 AC unit outside next to a fence